WyoGFD/pronghornLT/README.md

 ## How to use
 See the documentation and examples for the following functions:

-### Survey design - Create transect lines within a herd unit
+### Survey design
-- `calcLineLength`
+- `calcLineLength`: determine how much transect line length needs to be surveyed to reach a target sample size of pronghorn groups detected
-- `makeLines`
+- `makeLines`:  create a spatial object of transect lines of a specified orientation and total length

-### Data prep and QAQC - Prep raw survey data for analysis and print QAQC summaries
+### Data prep and QAQC
-- `prepDataForAnalysis`
+- `prepDataForAnalysis`: format and prepare raw survey data for analysis and print QAQC summaries

-### Analysis - Fit distance-sampling model to estimate abundance
+### Analysis
-- `fitDistSampModel`
+- `fitDistSampModel`: fit distance-sampling model to estimate abundance